German Cockroach Identification and Behavior

 Pathogen Transmission

-Because they walk through garbage and decaying organic matter, they pick up dangerous bacteria on their legs.
-Specifically, they are known to spread:
+Because they walk through garbage and decaying organic matter, they pick up dangerous bacteria on their legs and bodies.
+Documented pathogens include:

 - Salmonella